import * from bat::BDD

 Keeping Confidential Information Secure in Tests

-In your tests, you can access shared secrets in Anypoint Secrets Manager, which enables you to securely store sensitive information, such as a password, authentication token, endpoint URL, or webhook URL.
+In your tests, you can access shared secrets from Anypoint Secrets Manager.
+Secrets Manager enables you to securely store sensitive information, such as a password, authentication token, endpoint URL, or webhook URL.

 -